 The scope has been clarified, and now you must identify how much time is required to complete the project within the scope.
 This step requires you to communicate with both the customer and sponsor.
 The customer will tell the desired date by which the deliverables must be produced.
 By talking with the sponsor you need to discuss that date and determine the project deadline.
 This deadline must be feasible and realistic.

 HINT: ideally you want try to agree on a fixed time-frame for delivery rather than a fixed date.
 Why?
 Because a fixed time-frame for delivery will give you some freedom in panning your project manager startup.
 A fixed date ties you up from the outset.
 So when talking with the customer, try to convince of the need for setting the project deadline as a fixed time-frame for delivery.

 Once you have agreed on the deliverables and deadline, your next activity at the startup stage is to set right priorities.
 Setting priorities means creating a list of the deliverables in which every deliverable is ranked.
 By using such a list you will know how to best start a new project.

 Priorities are set in communication with the customer.
 You must hold a meeting with the customer to focus on the deliverables, their ranks and the project deadline.
 The meeting will result in a list of the deliverables agreed and ready for use in project startup planning.

 Activity #5.
-Outline the Plan
+Outline the Project Management Plan

-And the final step you must do to start a new project is to create an outline that includes tasks and activities necessary to produce the deliverables within the scope, by the priorities, and under the deadline.
+And the final step you must do to begin a new project is to create an outline that includes tasks and activities necessary to produce the deliverables within the scope, by the priorities, and under the deadline.
 It is actually a pre-planning stage that results in developing a drafted project plan that requires further clarification and approval at the planning stage.